pnminh/kvm-docs/CodeReadyContainers.md

-# Set up CodeReady Containers on KVM VM
+# Set up CodeReady Containers (crc) on KVM VM
+This documentation is for installing crc on Fedora Cloud VM.
 ## Notations
 - `[user@host]$`: command to be run on host
 - `[user@guest]$`: command to be run on guest VM